 Kelly Callahan has worked tirelessly for over 20 years on the eradication of Guinea worm disease and the elimination of blinding trachoma, two diseases that affect the poorest of the poor.
-The eradication of Guinea worm, a preventable incapacitating waterborne disease that was once prevalent in developing countries, was the focus of Kelly’s Peace Corps service.
 As a Peace Corps volunteer in Cote d’Ivoire from 1996-1998 Kelly witnessed firsthand the devastating effects of Guinea worm disease in the lives of her friends and community members.
 It was then that Kelly decided to dedicate her life to ensuring that “neglected tropical diseases” were no longer neglected.
 After her Peace Corps service and since 1998, Kelly has worked with The Carter Center in several African countries and in Atlanta, Georgia.
 Since that time Kelly has seen the number of cases of Guinea worm disease drop from an estimated 3.5 million to just 25 in 2016.

 Kevin Fiori and Jenny Schechter

 Kevin and Jenny are married with two children and have championed Peace Corps ideals through Hope Through Health in remarkable ways.
 Their successful efforts in bettering the lives of thousands of people in Togo display the value and potential of every Peace Corps Volunteer.

 “They have transformed their Peace Corps project into a highly effective health care delivery organization,” Krumm praised.

 Ralph Bolton, Founder, The Chijnaya Foundation, RPCV Peru

 When Ralph Bolton first went to Peru in 1962, among the first Peace Corps Volunteers to serve in that South American country, he started out on a